 — Ewoud (@Ewoud3D) May 28, 2022

-Is there any particular “twist” or any aspect that you think makes your game unique?
+Is there any particular twist or aspect that you think makes your game unique?

-The shadow platforming element is something I hadn’t seen earlier in games, so I consider that to be a pretty unique twist.
+The shadow-platforming element is something I hadn’t seen in other games, so I consider that a pretty unique twist.

-Let’s talk about the awesome style of SCHiM! is its particular style adding any complexity to character controls in your opinion?
+Let’s talk about the awesome style of SCHiM!
+Do you think its particular style adds any complexity to character controls?

 All of the shaders in SCHiM are custom-made specifically for this project.
-The player has a small different color outline and is always in the center of the screen when you’re in control, plus the eyes of the character are always facing up when you’re in a shadow, making it a little easier to see where the player is.
+The player has a slightly different color outline and is always in the center of the screen when you’re in control, plus the character’s eyes always face upward when you’re in a shadow, making it a bit easier to see where the player is.